JamesLinus/free-server/README.md

 bash install-shadowsocks-spdy-ocserv.sh
 ```

-Note that, the script could be redeployed/reinstalled on your Ubuntu without worries on losing any old Shadowsocks-R, HTTP2/SPDY and iPSec account or password.
+Note that, the script could be redeployed/reinstalled on your Ubuntu without worries on losing any old Shadowsocks-R, HTTP2/SPDY and Ocserv account or password.
 It backs them up if found any before execute re-installation.

 ## Create User